MARKETPLACE - Reporting & Actions

 About the scoring

-A score of 10 is given if the company has a publicly described programme or initiative showing that they are working actively to enhance product safety or responsible marketing with the purpose of advancing children’s rights in the marketplace.
+A score of 10 is given if the company has a publicly described action or initiative showing that they are working actively to enhance product safety or responsible marketing with the purpose of advancing children’s rights in the marketplace.
 These initiatives can be designed in relation to the industry within which the company operates, or they can be of a more generic nature, e.g.:

-- Preventing or eliminating the risk that products or services might be used to abuse, exploit or otherwise harm to children
+- Preventing or eliminating the risk that products or services might be used to abuse, exploit or otherwise harm children

 - Product development and design that seek to support children’s development or specific needs